 PROJECTS

-This film outlines not only how their influence helped shape the outcome of WWII, it also reveals, for the first time in a feature film, one of the least-known but most important love stories ever told.
+The story outlines not only how Kay's influence helped shape the outcome of WWII, it also reveals, for the first time in a feature film, one of the least-known but most important love stories ever told.

 In the aftermath of the Irish Easter Rising of 1916, with Dublin city lying in ruins and the country in political turmoil, 1,800 young men are rounded up and interned in a concentration camp at Frongoch, north Wales.
 As the Irish peoples’ attitude towards independence shifts due to the barbaric treatment of the Rising’s leaders, a young Michael Collins organises the disparate Republican groups into one force as they fight the appalling conditions illegally imposed upon them, and the legal issue of their perverse conscription into the British Army.
 Following their eventual release from Frongoch, they return to their homeland to find much has changed.